minozzi/minozzi.github.io/projects.md

 "Thrasymachus' Blush."
 With Michael Neblo

+"Man, State, and War: An Experimental Approach."
+With Eli Assaf, Chris Gelpi, \& Andrew Rosenberg

 "Who Heeds the Call of the Party in U.S. Senate?"
 With Ethan Hershberger & Craig Volden